jakestiles/SpireBiomePolarity/README.md

 **Central idea/theme:** Big upsides and big downsides, both temporary and permanent

+**Biome size details:** Should include at least one question mark since Forever Changed is a big portion of why this Biome exists.

 **Node effects:**

 **Combats (normal and elite)**: Before each combat, gain 1 random temporary upside and 1 random temporary downside that will take effect for only that combat.
 (Preferable: You can't be given anything you've been given before during this run.)
 Value of X is always the Act Number.